 Fellows are expected to reside in or around Princeton or demonstrate to the program's satisfaction the ability to be on campus daily and on short notice.
-Fellows are expected to pursue their own research and to be active contributors to the intellectual life of the Center.
-This includes participating in a weekly seminar attended by fellows and Center faculty to discuss work in progress and in various other seminars, colloquia and lectures sponsored by the Center.
-Fellows enjoy access to Firestone Library and to a wide range of activities throughout the University.
+Fellows are expected to pursue their own research and to be active contributors to the intellectual life of UCHV.
+This includes participating in a weekly seminar to discuss work in progress.
 Candidates must have a doctorate or equivalent professional degree and a strong record of research publications appropriate to their career stage.
-Typically Fellows hold faculty positions at other universities or colleges; in exceptional cases we consider applications from independent scholars when there is a high level of scholarly achievement.
+Typically, Fellows hold faculty positions at other universities or colleges; in exceptional cases, we consider applications from independent scholars when there is a high level of scholarly achievement.
 This is not a postdoctoral fellowship program and we do not generally consider candidates who will have held the Ph.D. for less than two years at the time of appointment.

-- The significance of the proposed research and its relevance to the purposes of the University Center for Human Values (for more information, visit http://uchv.princeton.edu/);
+*The significance of the proposed research and its relevance to the purposes of the University Center for Human Values

-- The quality of a candidate's previous research and the contribution the candidate is likely to make in the future
+*The quality of a candidate's previous research and the contribution the candidate is likely to make in the future

-*The likelihood that the research would benefit from being conducted in the University Center environment.
+*The likelihood that the research would benefit from being conducted at UCHV

-- Where applicable, the relevance of the application to the Center's designated research theme
+*Where applicable, the relevance of the application to the Center's designated research theme

 HOW TO APPLY

-- A scholarly paper (of no more than 12,000 words, not including bibliography) written in the past three years;
+2. A scholarly paper (no more than 12,000 words) written in the past three years

-- A statement (of no more than 1,500 words) describing the proposed research project including a brief working title for the project.
+3. A statement (no more than 1,500 words) describing the proposed project.
 Describe the project's relevance to the research theme where applicable

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.